CloudCIX/robot/README.md

 # Robot
-Robot is the Regional Cloud Infrastructure Provision Tool of CloudCIX.
+Robot is an appliance.
+It is the Regional Cloud Infrastructure Provisioning Tool of CloudCIX.
+Robot runs Ubunto 18.04 and KVM.

 # Minimum Hardware Requirements
   -  Single Processor Quad Core